 Want to be a part of bringing hope?

 When you sponsor a child, you are instilling the hope of Christ into a child’s life.
-You are showing a child that God loves them by writing letters, providing resources, Biblical teachings, and funding projects within that child’s community graduation plan.
+You are showing a child that God loves them by writing letters and providing Biblical teachings.
+When you give, you help funding critical projects within that child’s community graduation plan.

 Learn more about sponsoring a child here.
 If you’re still a childhood sponsorship skeptic, you’ll want to check out this blog post.